cosmos/iavl/docs/architecture/adr-002-api-cleanup.md

 ## Context

-The introduction of `Store V2` separates SS (State Storage) and SC (State Commitment), where `iavl` is used for SC and `versionDB` is already implemented for SS.
-The index of the `fast node` is not needed in `iavl` since `versionDB` allows key-value queries for a specific version.
+The introduction of `Store V2` separates SS (State Storage) and SC (State Commitment), where `iavl` is used for SC.
+The index of the `fast node` is not needed in `iavl` since SS allows key-value queries for a specific version.
 Additionally, `Store V2` introduces a new approach to `SaveVersion` that accepts a batch object for the atomicity of the commit and removes the usage of `dbm.Batch` in `nodeDB`.

 The current implementation of `iavl` suffers from performance issues due to synchronous writes during the `Commit` process.
 To address this, the proposed changes aim to finalize the current version in memory, parallelize hash calculations in `WorkingHash`, and introduce asynchronous writes.